Coming to Life

 The base price is 230 euros, but it is also possible to pay more or less than this.
-You may sign up by paying the registration fee and filling in the registration form.
+The retreat is full, but you can sign up to the waiting list by filling in the registration form.
+Do not pay the registration fee yet.
 More information about the price, registration and other details.

 Havu Pellikka (+358 50 499 1131)